dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

     effectively marginalized from society by design. and this can be measured with analytics and social media data analysis.
   - name of factor being measured? ~social mobility?~

+###

+- Social programs should be structured around a framework and platform that encourages competition over funding.
+  - this framework should facilitate understanding of ROI for social programs, particularly in how the funding affects the social and financial graphs.
+  - it's not enough to give money away. it doesn't actually help people in the long run.

 ### why does it matter today?